andreszs/cordova-plugin-in-app-updates/README.md

 - **RESULT_CANCELED**: User declined the immediate update dialog.
 - **RESULT_IN_APP_UPDATE_FAILED**: Something went wrong with the update dialog response.
 - **ACTIVITY_RESULT_UNKNOWN**: Unknown result code returned by the dialog.
-- **DOWNLOADING**: An update is currently being downloaded in the background.
+- **DOWNLOADING**: An update is currently being downloaded in the foreground.
 - **DOWNLOADED**: The update was downloaded and will be installed immediately.

 ### Example